stevetraut/go-tutorials/web-service-gin.md

     func main() {
         router := gin.Default()
         router.GET("/albums", handleAllAlbums)
         router.Run(":8080")
     }
     ```

     Note that you're passing the _name_ of the `handleAllAlbums` function.
-This is different from passing the _result_ of the function, which you would do if the argument was `handleAllAlbums()` (note the parenthesis).
+This is different from passing the _result_ of the function, which you would be doing if the argument was `handleAllAlbums()` (note the parenthesis).

     In this code, you: